Jincheng97/Classification-of-AML/README.md

 Please run NeuralTraining.ipynb first to train the model.
 The model is saved to model.h5 and model_weights.h5.
 Then run NeuralTesting.ipynb to apply the testing data to the saved model to get the results.
 You can also just use the model file trained by myself, which can be loaded in NeuralTesting.ipynb.
 It takes **about 60 minutes** to sample from the csv files and train the neural network model.

 ## Method and Result
-**I used a merged 3-layer neural network for classification.** Shown below is the network structure.
+**I used a merged 3-layer neural network for classification.** Shown below is the network structure. **Each input is one row of data (7 features) from one of the 8 csv files.** For example, for the first training step, input1 could be the first row of "0001.csv", input2 could be the first row of "0002.csv", and input8 could be the first row of "0008.csv".
+For the second training step, take the second rows of the 8 csv files.
 ![NN model structure](/model.png)
 **The training accuracy is about 94% while the validation accuracy is about 89%.**
 |  | Pred: normal | Pred: AML |